mklemmingen/mklemmingen/README.md

 Hi

 In the following categories all current and former projects are listed in respect to their finish date and, if applicable, open-source license.
-If you have any project you would like to collaborate on, please send me a quick message to ditch-awning-ended@duck.com
+If you have any project you would like to collaborate on, or any other professional contact needs, please send me a quick message to ditch-awning-ended@duck.com

 Thank you